bseltz-cohesity/scripts/powershell/protectedBy/README.md

 ## Components

-* protectedBy.ps1: the main python script
+* protectedBy.ps1: the main PowerShell script
 * cohesity-api.ps1: the Cohesity REST API helper module

 Place all files in a folder together (see download instructions below), and run the script like so: